1234happy/CDA/README.md

-# The testing codes and pretrained models which are trained on protocols I&M to O, C&M to O, and I&C to O.
+# The testing codes and pretrained models for protocols I&M to O, C&M to O, and I&C to O.

 ## Requirements
 - python 3.6